 Statistics Canada offers more information on the methodology of the Annual Survey of Manufactures and Logging.

-The Canadian Business Patterns (CBP) database is released semi-annually and contains data that reflect counts of business establishments as of December 2009 by:
+The Canadian Business Patterns (CBP) database is released semi-annually and contains data that reflect counts of business establishments by:

 The Canadian International Merchandise Trade database is maintained by Statistics Canada and records all goods entering and leaving Canada through Customs.

-Industry Canada taps into this source making trade statistics available through its Trade Data Online dynamic report/graph generator on Industry Canada's web site.
+Industry Canada taps into this source making trade statistics available through its Trade Data Online dynamic report/graph generator on its web site.
 Sections of Canadian Industry Statistics dealing with the international trade of goods link directly to this site.

 Trade Data Online provides the ability to generate customized reports on Canadian and U.S. trade of goods with over 200 countries from 1990 to the present.
 Goods (products) are classified using the Harmonized System (HS) codes used internationally to compile merchandise trade statistics.

 Import and export data are customs-based and presented in current dollars.
-Quantities are not available on this site, but may be purchased online (where available) from Statistics Canada's Canadian international merchandise trade database.
+Quantities are not available on this site.

 Additional trade data on goods compiled on a balance-of-payments basis is available from Statistics Canada.
 For information on "trade in services" see the Foreign Affairs and International Trade Canada's Trade in Services web site.

-Statistics Canada makes use of the Capital and Repair Expenditures Survey to produce much of the annual data used to estimate fixed non-residential capital flows and stocks (CANSIM Table 031-0002).
+Statistics Canada makes use of the Capital and Repair Expenditures Survey to produce much of the annual data used to estimate fixed non-residential capital flows and stocks.
 Specifically, the data is used to produce annual estimates of end-year gross stock, investment and depreciation by industry and by province and territory.
 The estimates are produced for construction (building and engineering) and machinery and equipment asset groupings.
 The estimates are available historically in constant, current, chained (Fisher) and original (book value) dollars.